Te He Querido, Te He Llorado: Background

-In June 2005, Ivy Queen partnered with co-founder of Perfect Image Records, José Guadalupe to form Filtro Musik.
+In June 2005, Ivy Queen partnered with the co-founder of Perfect Image Records, José Guadalupe to form Filtro Musik.
 This stemmed from Guadalupe parting ways with the other co-founder of Perfect Image Anthony Pérez who in turn would launch his own label The Roof Records.
 Filtro Musik's concept initially stemmed from its name which means filter in English.
 "I've been in this industry 15 years, and we have the ability to filter and pick the best" said Guadalupe.
 In the coming year, Univision signed the label to licensing plan to release the album in September 2005.
 As a result, "this ensured that the album was positioned in Latin and mainstream accounts that would normally not carry Latin product."
 Ivy Queen was previously married to fellow reggaeton artist Omar Navarro, known by his stage name Gran Omar.
 They were divorced in 2005 shortly before the release of Flashback, which influenced the composition of the album.
 She denied ever having found him in the act of adultery, while claiming that if she had found Navarro with another woman, she'd be in La Vega Alta, a prison for women in Puerto Rico.
 She also denied rumors that she had physically assaulted the woman she caught with Navarro.
 She stated they had not lived with each other for two months citing the "extensive travels of her husband and his workload of being a producer" as being causes to the end of the nine-year marriage.